pnp/sp-starter-kit/source/react-personal-calendar/README.md

 > `NOTE:` This webpart includes the use of a custom SPFx library, [library-starter-kit-shared](../library-starter-kit-shared).
 If you need to rebuild / bundle / package this solution, refer to [Minimal Path to Awesome](#Minimal-Path-to-Awesome)

+> `NOTE:` This webpart includes the use the Microsoft Graph Toolkit with React, [@microsoft/mgt-react](https://www.npmjs.com/package/@microsoft/mgt-react).

 ![Personal Calendar](../../assets/images/components/part-personal-calendar.gif)

 ## How to use this web part on your web pages